MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-partial-records.md

 -->

 > [!TIP]
-> Testing on the example code above showed that the execution time for loading only the "Standard Cost" field was nine times faster than loading all normal fields.
+> Testing on the previous example code showed that the execution time for loading only the "Standard Cost" field was nine times faster than loading all normal fields.
 Your performance numbers will vary depending on the machine and the setup with the SQL database.

 For performance reasons, it's not recommended to use partial records on a record that will do inserts, deletes, or copies to temporary records.
 All these operations require that the record is fully loaded, so you lose the performance gains of loading fewer.
 For this reason, the feature is especially advantageous in reading-based scenarios.